jasmin-alvarez/Methods/README.md

 var str = "Hello world, welcome to the universe.";
 var n = str.indexOf("e", 5);

-Match :The match() method searches a string for a match against a regular expression, and returns the matches, as an Array object.
+6)Match :The match() method searches a string for a match against a regular expression, and returns the matches, as an Array object.
 Time Complexity: O(n)
 Example:
 Search a string for "ain":

 var str = "The rain in SPAIN stays mainly in the plain";
 var res = str.match(/ain/g);

-Repeat :returns a new string with a specified number of copies of the string it was called on.
+7)Repeat :returns a new string with a specified number of copies of the string it was called on.

 Time Complexity: O(1)
 Example :